sap-tutorials/Tutorials/tutorials/cv-package-aicore-setup/cv-package-aicore-setup.md

 [OPTION BEGIN [Windows]]

-> NOTE: Unfortunately, `detectron2` currently does not support Windows OS.
-We recommend to use a Linux VM for the tutorial.
-If you need some assistance check out the [Guide to install Ubuntu VM on VirtualBox here](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).
+> NOTE: `detectron2` does not currently support Windows OS.
+We recommend that you use a Linux VM for the tutorial.
+If you need assistance, check [Guide to install Ubuntu VM on VirtualBox here](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).

-On the Linux Virtual Machine you can follow the installation steps listed under the Linux tab.
+On the Linux Virtual Machine, follow the installation steps listed under the Linux tab.

 [OPTION END]

-> **INFORMATION** Detailed instructions on Torch installation can be found [here](https://pytorch.org/get-started/locally/).
-After the installation of Torch the matching version of `detectron2` must be installed.
-Please check the [detectron2 installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to select the proper version.
-The package is tested with `detectron2=0.6`.
+> **INFORMATION** For detailed Torch installation instructions, see [here](https://pytorch.org/get-started/locally/).
+After installing Torch, the matching version of `detectron2` must be installed.
+Check the [detectron2 installation guide](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to select the required version.
+Test the package with `detectron2=0.6`.

 [DONE]
 [ACCORDION-END]